MichaelSebero/CoolRune/README.md

 DNS traffic encryption.

-The highest quality pulseaudio configuration.
+The highest quality PulseAudio configuration.

 Windows like tiling for XFCE.